MAHALAKSHMImahalakshmi/Automated-Roboshop-Setup-AWS/README.md

 **Sharing my mistakes and how I fixed them shows my real-world troubleshooting skills and my commitment to continuous learning—qualities I bring to every DevOps role!** 🚀

-## 🙌 Thank You!

-If you like this project or want to collaborate, feel free to connect!
-**Happy Automating!** 🤝✨

 ---

 > *“Automation is good, so long as you know exactly where to put the machine.”* – Eliyahu Goldratt